 Increased Mental Health Issues Due to Coronavirus, Political and Social Unrest

 College graduation, while a joyous milestone, will no doubt be a different experience this spring, even with the availability of vaccinations, as we’ve entered our 2nd year of the pandemic and the social distancing required to control it.
 Keep in mind, your young adult has experienced the loss of a typical college experience, with shut downs and virtual learning, living at home with parents and siblings, loss of internships and paid employment.
 With these losses come an increase in mental health issues.
-According to a recent CDC survey, 63% of 18-24 year olds have been deeply impacted by the pandemic and suffering significant symptoms of anxiety or depression, suicidal ideation and increased substance abuse in order to manage their emotions.
+According to a recent CDC survey, 63% of 18-24 year olds have been deeply impacted by the pandemic and suffering significant symptoms of anxiety or depression and increased suicidal ideation.
 A nationwide survey conducted by Boston University of nearly 33,000 college students throughout the U.S. highlights that 83% of students reported that the state of their mental health negatively impacted their academic performance.
 In addition, two-thirds of students reported grappling with loneliness and feelings of isolation.